Are you tired of spending all your money on keeping your home at the right temperature?

 How Do Air Source Heat Pumps Work?

 The most common example of a heat pump is your refrigerator.
 It extracts any warm air from inside your fridge, and sends it through the pump and out through the coils at the bottom (or at the back).
 That’s how your favourite foods stay so nice and cool – and why you may feel a warm spot on the floor in front of your fridge.

-They’re setup exactly like an air conditioner: the refrigerant is circulated through heat exchangers and a compressor.
+They’re set up exactly like an air conditioning unit is circulated through heat exchangers and a compressor.
 It even hooks up to your thermostat in the exact same way.

 The Benefits of Air Source Heat Pumps

-Air source heat pumps come with a long list of benefits: most of them you’ll notice immediately.
+This heat pump system comes with a long list of benefits: most of them you’ll notice immediately.

 Sounds Great for Summer – But What About Winter?